Nikon Z7 vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Z7 and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the Z7 does not have a direct predecessor.
+The Z7 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Nikon Z7 and the Olympus E-M1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.